-Field Description Incoming Out of Band Controls incoming public Internet traffic.
+Field Description rielu Description IPsec Local Termination Available only with Standard IPsec Implementation.
+Select where the VPN tunnel terminates.
+Local termination type: LAN (default)-Network terminated.
+Use for LAN-to-LAN configuration.
+Host-Host terminated.
+Use for Host-to-LAN configuration.
+Reset VPN Tunnels Resets and reconfigures all VPN tunnels.
+After making VPN configuration changes, click this button to reset the VPN tunnels and begin using the new settings.
+Rebooting the device is not necessary.
+Out of Band Policies The AirLink LX60 supports out-of-band traffic, where some traffic can be routed through an encrypted VPN, while other incoming and/or outgoing traffic is routed through the public Internet ("Out of Band" traffic).
+Out-of-band configurations should be set up with care, as a configuration with both an enterprise VPN and access to the public Internet can inadvertently expose company resources.
+Incoming Traffic Controls incoming public Internet traffic.
 Options are: Blocked-Incoming public Internet traffic is blocked.
 Only traffic through the VPN tunnel is allowed. (default) Allowed-Incoming public Internet traffic is allowed.
-Outgoing Management Out of Band Controls outgoing traffic from the AirLink gateway Blocked-Outgoing traffic from the AirLink gateway to the public Internet is blocked.
+Gateway Generated Outgoing Traffic Controls outgoing AirLink gateway-generated traffic.
+Blocked-Outgoing traffic from the AirLink gateway to the public Internet is blocked.
 Only traffic through the VPN tunnel is allowed.
-Allowed-Outgoing traffic from the AirLink gateway to the public Internet is allowed. (default) Outgoing Host Out of Band Controls of outgoing Host out of band traffic.
+Allowed-Outgoing traffic from the AirLink gateway to the public Internet is allowed. (default) LAN Host Generated Outgoing Traffic Controls outgoing LAN Host-generated traffic.
 Options are: Blocked-Public Internet traffic from the host device is blocked.
 Only traffic through the VPN tunnel is allowed. (default) Allowed-Public Internet traffic from the host device is allowed.